Skip to content

 Mark Twain

 Our Croatia Trip in 2021 was our first outside of “western culture”.
-Our limited awareness was a 1963 James Bond flick.
-The Slavic tongue was difficult (were are the vowels?).
+It seemed sketchy.
+Our limited awareness of the capital, Zagreb, was from a 1963 James Bond flick.
+The Slavic tongue was difficult (where are the vowels?).
 The body language and customs seemed unfriendly.
-UN Peacekeepers had been in the region just 30 years prior trying to avert the worst horrors at the end of communism in the Balkans.
-And gang tagging marred many old buildings as we taxied into Zagreb from the airport on arrival.
+UN Peacekeepers had been in the Balkan region just 30 years prior trying to avert the worst genocide since World War II.
+As we taxied into Zagreb from the airport, we were shocked by the tagging that marred nearly every building.

 Yeah, we were nervous.